GovDataOfficial/GovDataPortal/INSTALL.md

 Install CKAN extension ckanext-searchindexhook
 -----------------
-Install the CKAN extension [ckanext-searchindexhook](https://github.com/GovDataOfficial/ckanext-searchindexhook) as described in the CKAN extension installation guide.
+Install the CKAN extension **ckanext-searchindexhook** ([on GitHub](https://github.com/GovDataOfficial/ckanext-searchindexhook) or [on Open CoDE](https://gitlab.opencode.de/fitko/govdata/ckanext-searchindexhook)) as described in the CKAN extension installation guide.

 Configure the portal: